 Summary of Future Plans:

 The following strategic goals are reviewed periodically by PCC and adjusted as needed based on stakeholder and committee member input to ensure the focus of PCC remains relevant to industry needs.
-The current strategic goals are to focus on Workflow, Content, and Nursing.
+The current strategic goals continue to focus on Workflow and Content.

 Workflow